taaranikaligotla/Money-Mantra/README.md

 # Money Mantra

-"Your personal finance companion—because your money deserves a little romance."

-# Overview

 Money Mantra is a web application designed to help you track expenses, manage budgets, and generate insightful reports.
 Built with Python and Flask, it offers a user-friendly interface to keep your finances in check.

 # Features